xtaran/unburden-home-dir/README.md

   unburden-home-dir's undo mode (of course) can't undo modifications where it has been told to remove all files and create an empty directory instead.
-See the "r" action in the Configuration Files section below.
+See the `r` action in the Configuration Files section below.